Mary Moore (mayor)

-Election
+Elections

-On May 9, 2015, Moore became the first African American woman to be elected Mayor of Pearsall, Texas, USA with 66% of the city's voters behind her.
+On May 9, 2015, Moore became the first African American woman to be elected Mayor of Pearsall, Texas, US with 66% of the vote.
 Her campaign was centered on bringing change to a corrupt city government that had been overwhelmed with lawsuits and grand jury indictments of its officials.
 She said that there was a "history of dysfunction at City Hall" and that she would run under the banner of "Honest Leadership".

+Moore was re-elected in 2017.

+In 2022 she stood for Frio County judge.

+Covid

+During the COVID-19 pandemic Moore issued an executive order on June 12, 2020, declaring a state of local disaster.

 Personal life

-Moore was born November 17, 1957 in Bonita, Louisiana, the daughter of Thomas and Annie Lumpkin, and grew up on a cotton farm.
-Before becoming Mayor of Pearsall, Moore served her community for 15 years as a Physician assistant.
+Moore was born November 17, 1957, in Bonita, Louisiana, the daughter of Thomas and Annie Lumpkin, and grew up on a cotton farm.
+Before becoming Mayor of Pearsall, Moore was a physician assistant for 15 years.
+She is a mother of two, and a grandmother of two.

 Education

-Moore holds a Bachelor of Science in Physician Assistant Studies from the University of Texas Medical Branch at Galveston Texas.
+Moore holds a Bachelor of Science in physician assistant studies from the University of Texas Medical Branch at Galveston Texas.